 Orecchiette is pronounced phonetically as [ôriˈkyedē] or [oh-reck-ee-ET-tay].
 If you’re anything like me, these little phonetic guides are like alphabet soup.
 For those who prefer hearing rather than reading pronunciations, here’s a video that will help.

 It’s true.
 Many a pasta-lover know Orecchiette means ‘little ears’ in Italian.
 Yet how to pronounce Orecchiette correctly is a bit more elusive.
 Even in the video above, there are a few attempts that fall short of how a native Italian speaker would say Orecchiette.
-The difficulty with Orecchiette is the same as it is with knowing how to properly pronounce Cacio e Pepe or even how to pronounce Caciocavallo cheese.
+The difficulty with Orecchiette is the same as it is with knowing how to properly pronounce Cacio e Pepe, proper gnocchi pronunciation, and in Venice Cicchetti pronunciation.
 It’s the vowels!
 While Italian and English share the same letters A, E, I, O, and U they are pronounced differently.
 Nailing pronunciations in Italian for English speakers is all about the vowels.
 Especially vowels at the end of the word.
 To understand just listen to the video below as far as the letters E and I.

 To native English speakers, the Italian ‘E’ sounds like ‘A’ and ‘I’ sounds like ‘E’.
 With all those E’s and I’s it’s no wonder Orecchiette throws so many of us off!
 Plus that CH in the middle is also a little tricky for native English speakers.
 The ‘CH’ in Orecchiette is pronounced more like the ‘K’ in key.
 In other words, unless you’ve heard a native Italian speaker say Orecchiette or studied Italian, nailing the pronouncing based on a pasta package or a menu is going to be tricky.